-- 1. Create a JWT Claims Set containing the desired claims.
+- Create a JWT Claims Set containing the desired claims.
 Note that white space is explicitly allowed in the representation and no canonicalization is performed before encoding. - 2.
 Let the Message be the bytes of the UTF-8 representation of the JWT Claims Set. - Create a JWT Header containing the desired set of header parameters.
 The JWT MUST conform to either the [JWS] or [JWE] specifications.
 Note that white space is explicitly allowed in the representation and no canonicalization is performed before encoding. - 4.
 Base64url encode the bytes of the UTF-8 representation of the JWT Header.
 Let this be the Encoded JWT Header. - 5.
-Depending upon whether the JWT is to be signed or encrypted, there are two cases: - If the JWT is to be signed, create a JWS using the JWT Header as the JWS Header and the Message as the JWS Payload; all steps specified in [JWS] for creating a JWS MUST be followed. - Else, if the JWT is to be encrypted, create a JWE using the JWT Header as the JWE Header and the Message as the JWE Plaintext; all steps specified in [JWE] for creating a JWE

-MUST be followed.
+Depending upon whether the JWT is a JWS or JWE, there are two cases: - If the JWT is a JWS, create a JWS using the JWT Header as the JWS Header and the Message as the JWS Payload; all steps specified in [JWS] for creating a JWS MUST be followed. - Else, if the JWT is a JWE, create a JWE using the JWT Header as the JWE Header and the Message as the JWE Plaintext; all steps specified in [JWE] for creating a JWE MUST be followed.